Frontend system design interviews - the definitive guide

 1. Solve the problem in chunks.
 With the specific use-cases acting as the entry point for further technical breakdown.

-2. To get started, you can frame the use-case by drawing simple wire frame so you and the interviewer are on the same page.
+2. To get started, you can frame the use-case by drawing simple wire frames so you and the interviewer are on the same page.
 Before committing to a particular solution you can ask yourself “what is the user trying to do here?”
 And “what does it look like for this use-case to be solved?”
 Keep it simple.

 4. Identify the individual pieces and components that will utilize those entities.